 - Evenly distribute 8-10 chocolate chips across the surface of the pancake, staying at least 1/2″ from the edges all the way around.
 (If you plop one too close to the edge, it will mess with the pretty round shape of your pancakes by making a rivulet of the batter run out onto the pan.)

-- Grab a bit more batter in a tablespoon and drip just enough batter on each chip to cover it.
+- Grab a bit more batter in a tablespoon and drip just enough batter on each chip to cover them.
 (The chips need a little insulation so they don’t burn when you flip the pancakes.)

 - Cook until the pancakes are set all along the edges and about 1/4″ in from the edge all the way around, about 2-3 minutes.